 What Does a Sports Physical Therapist Do?

-A sports physical therapist is a medical person who helps both professional athletes and students avoid sporting or activity induced injuries, and to rehabilitate them when they sustain injuries.
+A sports physical therapist is responsible for helping both professional athletes and students avoid sporting or activity induced injuries, and to rehabilitate them when they sustain injuries.

 Sports physical therapists are professionals such as medical doctors, athletic trainers, physical therapists, massage therapists, etc. who have acquired high levels of training in fields like prevention, management, recognition and evaluation, referral, treatment, rehabilitation, and professional practice and education.